neu25/hoosky-bot/COMMANDS.md

 | --------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- | ----------------- |
 | `/autoclear [channel] [duration]` | Automatically clears messages in specified channel after a specified number of hours.
 If duration is 0, disables autoclearing for the channel. | `MANAGE_CHANNELS` |

+> Note: Messages older than 2 weeks cannot be automatically cleared

 ## `/course`

 | Command                                    | Description                                                                                                                                            | Permissions    |